Guide · Published Apr 26, 2026 · 27 min read

 The second-order point on Layer 3 is that fixing it almost always means more PR, not more on-page SEO.
 Off-site authority compounds slowly, and the brand reputation AI sees lags reality by 1 to 3 quarters.
 Search Engine Land made this case directly: PR is becoming more essential for AI search visibility than traditional optimization because AI reads the entire web and weights publication authority.

-How often should you re-run the AI visibility audit?
+How often should you re-run the audit?

 Quarterly trend in AI search interest, Q2 2025 to Q1 2026.
 "AI Visibility" grew 11.5× over the period, the fastest-growing of the AI-search-adjacent terms tracked.

+You should also run the audit across multiple models.
 The category itself is maturing fast enough that tooling has shifted.
 Peec AI raised $21M Series A in November 2025 to build out an Actions feature.
 Profound is building enterprise multi-model tracking.
 Semrush AI Visibility Toolkit and Ahrefs Custom Prompt Tracking shipped to existing customer bases in the same window.
-The point is not "use a tool" (you can run this audit by hand).
-The point is that the category has serious money behind it now, which means the methodology is calcifying.
 Re-run after every major model update (GPT, Claude, or Gemini); earlier results may not transfer.

 The free 15-prompt template (copy-paste version)